 A further subcortical structure that has been discussed in the recent behavioural neuroscience literature on body ownership is the hypothalamus.
-The hypothalamus is an important hub for controlling the autonomic functions of the body, including energy levels, metabolism and thermoregulation.
+The hypothalamus is an important hub for controlling the autonomic functions of the body, including energy levels, metabolism, and thermoregulation217.
 An indirect way in which the hypothalamus may influence the sense of body ownership is via the release of neuropeptides such as oxytocin.
-Oxytocin is synthesized in the hypothalamus, and it has a dual function; it acts as a hormone peripherally on the body and as a neuromodulator centrally in the brain.
-Recent studies showed that peripheral levels of oxytocin can modulate the extent to which participants experience the RHI, and vice versa, intranasal intake of oxytocin can enhance the subjective experience of ownership during the illusion, potentially by promoting processes of multisensory integration.
-A recent study provides further support to the idea that intranasal oxytocin might promote an adaptive balance between the bottom-up and top-down attention system, a process that is of importance for the RHI, as attention can modify sensory processing in different modalities and thus influence multisensory perception.
-Thus, future combined neuropharmacological and neuroimaging studies could possibly help us to better understand the potential role of the hypothalamus in body ownership and test the hypothesis of a neuromodulatory role related to oxytocin in the perception of the body as well as the affective dimension of the somatosensory experience related to bodily illusions.
+Oxytocin is synthesised in the hypothalamus, and it has a dual function; it acts as a hormone peripherally on the body and as a neuromodulator centrally in the brain.
+Recent studies showed that peripheral levels of oxytocin can modulate the extent to which participants experience the RHI.218 and vice versa, intranasal intake of oxytocin can enhance the subjective experience of ownership during the illusion, potentially by promoting processes of multisensory integration^{64,219,220}.
+A recent study provides further support to the idea that intranasal oxytocin might promote an adaptive balance between the bottom-up and top-down attention system221, a process that is of importance for the RHI as attention can modify sensory processing in different modalities and thus influence multisensory perception.
+Thus, future combined neuropharmacological and neuroimaging studies could possibly help us to better understand the potential role of the hypothalamus in body ownership and test the hypothesis of a neuromodulatory role related to oxytocin in the perception of the body, as well as the affective dimension of the somatosensory experience related to bodily illusions220.

 According to some views, changes in thermoregulation could potentially be considered as a physiological signature of the occurrence of the RHI.
-In other words, it has been suggested that the body might react to the acquisition of a new body part (rubber hand) by downregulating autonomic control of one's own hand, which is out of view, or both hands.
-However, these findings have been difficult to replicate, and current literature suggests that hand temperature changes little during the RHI.3,52,223,224 Nevertheless, it would be interesting to explore possible neural links between hypothalamus-related thermoregulatory processes and the sense of body ownership.
-Thermosensory-affective experiences such as thermal comfort or discomfort and deviations from thermoneutrality are critical for survival and for the physiological integrity of the body, so functional links to the sense of body ownership seem plausible.
+In other words, it has been suggested that the body might react to the acquisition of a new body part (rubber hand) by downregulating autonomic control of one's own hand, which is out of view222 or both hands223.
+However, these findings have been difficult to replicate and current literature suggest that hand temperature changes little during the RHI (e.g., ^{3,52,224,225}).
+Nevertheless, it would be interesting to explore possible neural links between hypothalamus-related thermoregulatory processes and the sense of body ownership.
+Thermosensory-affective experiences such as thermal comfort or discomfort and deviations from thermoneutrality are critical for survival and for the physiological integrity of the body226, so functional links to the sense of body ownership seems plausible.
 Thus, future ultra-high-field strength fMRI studies could investigate the hypothalamus during RHI experiments involving thermosensory stimuli, deviations from thermoneutrality and thermal discomfort and associated thermoregulatory physiological reactions to test the hypothesis of potential links between thermoregulatory processes and the sense of body ownership.
-So far, 1.5 and 3 T fMRI studies with standard imaging sequences for whole brain coverage have not noted activations in the hypothalamus during the RHI or similar full-body ownership illusions, so more targeted imaging studies with MRI sequences and analysis protocols optimal for imaging the hypothalamus will be needed to further explore this hypothesis.
+So far, 1.5T and 3T fMRI studies with standard imaging sequences for whole brain coverage have not noted activations in the hypothalamus during the RHI or similar full-body ownership illusions so more targeted imaging studies with MRI sequences and analysis protocols optimal for imaging the hypothalamus will be needed to further explore this hypothesis (e.g., 227).